hardkun/emery/README.md

     {"Date / Time": "6/30/12 23:00", "City": "Monroe", "State": "MI", "Shape": "Sphere", "Duration": "1-2 minutes", "Summary": "Orange ufo sighted in Monroe near I-75", "Posted": "7/4/12"}, {"Date / Time": "6/30/12 23:00", "City": "Niles", "State": "OH", "Shape": "Changing", "Duration": "One minute", "Summary": "Square box in shape color red to orange, shape changed from square to circle color red to yellow.", "Posted": "7/4/12"}, ... [truncated]

+Also you can use pandas tables like this:

+    p = Page(url='http://www.nuforc.org/webreports/ndxe201206.html', fix_html=True, use_pandas=True)

 Remember, you can use get_* methods to filter links, images or tables.

 ## TODO
 - more features